GLP-2 has been shown to exhibit promising therapeutic potential in experimental models of intestinal atrophy and injury including:

 Prevention of parenteral nutrition-induced gut hypoplasia by coinfusion of glucagon-like peptide-2.
 Am J Physiol.
 1997;273 :G559-63 Intravenous GLP-2 reverses the TPN-associated mucosal villus hypoplasia in the small bowelMaintaining gut integrity during parenteral nutrition of tumor-bearing rats: effects of glucagon-like peptide 2.
 Nutr Cancer.
 2000;37(2):215-22 GLP-2 infusion reverses mucosal atrophy in the small bowel without effects on tumor growth in tumor-bearing rats

-Short bowel syndrome following major intestinal resection in rats
+Short bowel syndrome following major intestinal resection

 GLP-2 augments the adaptive response to massive intestinal resection in rat.
 Am J Physiol.
 1998 Nov;275(5 Pt 1):G911-21 GLP-2 improves nutrient absorption and augments intestinal adaptation in rats following MSBR.
 Consistent with a role for endogenous GLP-2 in intestinal adaptation, the levels of circulating GLP-2 are rapidly and significantly elevated in the rat following MSBR.
 See Time-dependent intestinal adaptation and GLP-2 alterations after small bowel resection in rats.
 Am J Physiol Gastrointest Liver Physiol.
 2001 Sep;281(3):G779-85.
 The increase in endogenous levels of GLP-2 after major small bowel resection appears to be an important component of intestinal adaptation as rats administered GLP-2 antisera exhibited diminished histological features of intestinal adaptation in the remnant ileum as shown in Glucagon-like Peptide 2 is an endogenous mediator of postresection intestinal adaptation.
 JPEN J Parenter Enteral Nutr.
 2005 Mar-Apr;29(2):97-101

-Experimental dextran sulfate-induced colitis in mice
+Experimental colitis in mice

 Non-steroidal anti-inflammatory drug-induced enteritis in mice and rats